 \subsubsection{Velocity-adaptive gaits}

 In simulation and on the real Go2 robot, we specify the desired forward velocity in the cost function without providing any explicit gait references or contact sequence.
-We use an extended planning horizon of \SI{0.9}{\second} that is important for locomotion discovery: contrary to reference-tracking methods that can use shorter horizons of \SI{0.4}{\second} following predefined patterns, emergent gait discovery requires sufficient horizon time to evaluate locomotion stability and quality.
-For slow walking in particular, a \SI{0.9}{\second} window allows the optimization to assess whether a motion pattern leads to stable periodic locomotion or results in falling.
+We use an extended planning horizon of \SI{0.9}{\second} that is important for locomotion discovery.
+In contrast to reference-tracking methods that can use shorter horizons of \SI{0.4}{\second} to follow predefined patterns, emergent gait discovery requires sufficient horizon time to evaluate locomotion stability and quality.
+For slow walking in particular, a \SI{0.9}{\second} window allows the optimization to assess whether a motion pattern leads to stable periodic locomotion or to a fall.
 We evaluate three representative velocity commands: